wxw328/CSC512_submission_repo/README.md

-# CSC512_dev_repo
+# CSC512_submission_repo
-This is the development repository for NCSU CSC 512 course project
+This is the submission repository for NCSU CSC 512 course project

 These are instructions about how to build up this program: